Rojaun-Dev/Sparrow-new/docs/BUILD-ERROR-FIXES.md

 1. **Environment Variables Location**: The application expected environment variables to be in the client directory, but they were actually stored at the project root.

-2. **Eager Auth0 Initialization**: The Auth0 client was being initialized at import time rather than lazily when needed, causing errors during static build.
+2. **Eager Authentication Initialization**: The authentication client was being initialized at import time rather than lazily when needed, causing errors during static build.

-3. **Static Optimization**: Next.js was attempting to statically optimize pages that required runtime data like environment variables and Auth0 authentication.
+3. **Static Optimization**: Next.js was attempting to statically optimize pages that required runtime data like environment variables and authentication.

 4. **Unsafe Environment Access**: Direct access to `process.env` wasn't properly guarded against undefined scenarios.